jj1bdx/sfmt-erlang/README.md

 Copyright (c) 2006,2007 Mutsuo Saito, Makoto Matsumoto and Hiroshima University.
 All rights reserved.

 See the file `LICENSE` for the license (new/simplified BSD license).
-(Note: license of rebar is Apache 2.0 License.)

 ## Details of SFMT algorithm